Basic Research & Technology Transfer

-NVCA supports increased investment in federal basic research programs, as well as greater efficiencies in the processes of commercializing new technologies.
-NVCA supports a return to our historical leadership position of federally funding basic research activity by committing to a sustained annual growth in funding of at least four percent.
-A renewed federal commitment will fuel an important process where new technological breakthroughs pave the way for venture-backed startups to grow into successful companies and advance American economic competitiveness.
+- A federal commitment to sustained annual growth in funding basic research activity of at least four percent to fuel new technological breakthroughs and pave the way for venture-backed startups to grow into successful companies and advance American economic competitiveness.

 - Improve the translation of federally-funded research into commercialized technology and new companies.
 The Small Business Innovation Research (SBIR) and Small Business Tech Transfer (STTR) programs are two commercialization programs that are vital tools in ensuring basic research dollars have an impact.
 The 117th Congress passed the CHIPS and Science Act to provide a renewed commitment to federal basic research funding and technology commercialization efforts focused on enhancing the U.S. innovation capacity.
 NVCA supported this bill from its inception as the Endless Frontier Act.

 - Bills to advance entrepreneurship, including the Transfer Act, which would dedicate funding for proof of concept technologies, and the Innovators to Entrepreneurs Act, which further supports the I-Corps program by expanding the current curriculum and the eligible pool of applicants.

 Meet The Policy Expert

 Chief Operating Officer